jakebailey/pyright-action/README.md

 inputs:
   # Options for pyright-action
   version:
     description: 'Version of pyright to run.
-If not specified, the latest version will be used.'
+If neither version nor pylance-version are specified, the latest version will be used.'
+    required: false
+  pylance-version:
+    description: 'Version of pylance whose pyright version should be run.
+Can be latest-release, latest-prerelease, or a specific pylance version.
+Ignored if version option is specified.'
     required: false
   working-directory:
     description: 'Directory to run pyright in.
 If not specified, the repo root will be used.'